ShonHarsh/CSharp-LINQ-Tutorial/Notes/CSharp-LINQ-Tutorial-S15-Take.md

 ### Section 15 - Take, TakeLast, & TakeWhile

 ###### Definition
-Take - Returns a specified number of contiguous elements from the start of a sequence.<br />
+Take - Returns a specified number of contiguous elements from the start of a sequence.
-TakeLast - Returns a new enumerable collection that contains the last count elements from source.<br />
+TakeLast - Returns a new enumerable collection that contains the last count elements from source.
 TakeWhile - Returns elements from a sequence as long as a specified condition is true, and then skips the remaining elements.

 ###### Method Signature Example